nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

    should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be open source.
 5. Should open the app in less than 5 sec.
-6. The GUI should not be overcrowded.
-7. If the input data's format changes, the developers should be able to make needed adjustments in <20 hours.
+6. If the input data's format changes, the developers should be able to make needed adjustments in <20 hours.
-8. A user can install and operate the program without assistance of any kind (except consulting the User Guide Documentation).
+7. A user can install and operate the program without assistance of any kind (except consulting the User Guide Documentation).
-9. The level of security will be minimal for this product since it is only accessed by a single user.
-10. To extend the software, proper security measures can be put into place in <100 hours.
+8. To extend the software, proper security measures can be put into place in <100 hours.
-11. Aesthetics of the calendar GUI should be sleek and appealing to 90% of users.
+9. Aesthetics of the calendar GUI should be sleek and appealing to 90% of users.
-12. Should be scalable so that a user can change the layout of the GUI based on personal preference.
+10. Should be scalable so that a user can change the layout of the GUI based on personal preference.
-13. Should not overload the CPU so that other running process start to lag.
-14. Should not have seperate administrative functions as there is one user who is the Admin by default.
+11. CPU usage should not exceed 10%.
-15. Support tasks that recur after a specified number of years for 4 years.
+12. Support tasks that recur after a specified number of years for 4 years.
-16. Support tasks that recur after a specified number of months for 12 months (1 year).
+13. Support tasks that recur after a specified number of months for 12 months (1 year).
-17. Support tasks that recur after a specified number of days for 60 days (2 months).
+14. Support tasks that recur after a specified number of days for 60 days (2 months).

 ## Appendix D : Glossary